-To reach the goal of eliminating achievement and opportunity gaps and improving educational and life outcomes for Seattle's African American/Black youth and underserved children of color (particularly Native American, Pacific Islanders, and immigrant and refugee youth), the implementation of the Education Summit Advisory Group recommendations must be intentional and strategic.
-These principles will guide implementation of the recommendations by addressing education from birth through postsecondary education:
+To reach the goal of eliminating achievement and opportunity gaps, and improving educational and life outcomes for Seattle's African American/Black youth and underserved children of color (particularly Native American, Pacific Islanders, and immigrant and refugee youth), the implementation of the Education Summit Advisory Group recommendations must be intentional and strategic.
+These principles guidelines will guide implementation of the recommendations by addressing education from birth through post-secondary education.

-I. All strategies and funding must be directly tied to eliminating educational disparities for African American/Black and children of color.
+I. Any# strategies and funding must be directly tied to eliminating educational disparities for African American/Black youth and other children of color.
 The impacts and changes for these communities of color must be tracked and monitored.

-The City must utilize a racial equity policy and/or impact screen such as the city's Race and Social Justice Initiative (RSJI) toolkit, and continue to refine disaggregated student data to ensure African American/Black and communities of color are prioritized during the design and implementation of the recommendations.
+The City must utilize a racial equity policy and/or impact screen such as the Ceity's Race and Social Justice Initiative (RSJI) toolkit, and continue to refine disaggregated student data to ensure African American/Black communities and other communities of color are prioritized during the design and implementation of the recommendations.
 Data analysis should be available and transparent to the public.
 Strategies should inspire hope and high expectations for success in youth.

 II.
-Ensure ongoing, authentic community, family, and student engagement.
+Ensure ongoing and, authentic community, family, and student engagement.

 Seattle's student population is rich in cultural and linguistic diversity.
 Policies and practices must address this diversity and engage communities of color to uplift their voices.
-The City of Seattle must provide transparency in implementing the recommendations and ensure accountability to and engagement within those most impacted by education inequities.
+The City of Seattle must provide transparency in implementing the recommendations, and ensure accountability to and engagement within those most impacted by education inequities.